cspeloso/Tesla-Tracker/README.md

 ### How does this work?
 ------------
-Once the car gets parsed through, it'll determine if it's a right fit and then send a notification through the service [Pushover] (https://pushover.net/).
+Once the car gets parsed through, it'll determine if it's a right fit and then send a notification through the service [Pushover](https://pushover.net/).

 Once the script reaches the Pushover notification part, you can change this to do whatever you want with that data.